-Working with Carolee Colter and CoopMetrics, and in collaboration with the National Cooperative Grocers Association, the CDS Consulting Co-op CBLD team has designed an easy-to-use database for general managers to input compensation information and retrieve summarized reports.
-The system has been designed to ensure confidentiality of personal information and yet provide useful co-op general manager salary comparisons for use in compensation proposals for the [...]
+Working with Carolee Colter and CoMetrics, and in collaboration with the National Co+op Grocers, the Columinate CBLD team has designed an easy-to-use database for general managers to input compensation information and retrieve summarized reports.
+The system has been designed to ensure confidentiality of personal information and yet provide useful co-op general manager salary comparisons for use in compensation proposals for the board.
+The survey [...]

 Pam Mehnert, General Manager Outpost Natural Foods Milwaukie-area, WI At Outpost growth means serving its members better, and expanding the positive impact of the co-op on the local economy and community.